-Audio description assists in the perception of visual-only content for individuals with a vision disability, and this service is necessary for conformance to WCAG (Web Content Accessibility Guidelines (WCAG) 2 Level AA.
-It involves a narrator describing the presented visual-only content on the screen, which can be provided with the primary video, or alternatively, can be a different version of the video which includes audio descriptions.
-WebAim also emphasises that it is essential for visual content within multimedia to be described through audio in order for multimedia to be optimally accessible to vision impaired users.
+Audio description assists in the perception of visual-only content for individuals with a vision disability.
+This service is necessary for conformance to WCAG 2.0 Level AA.
+It involves a narrator describing the presented visual-only content on the screen.
+It can be provided with the primary video, or alternatively, a different version of the video which includes audio descriptions.
+WebAim also emphasises that it is essential for visual content within multimedia to be described through audio in order for multimedia to be optimally accessible to vision-impaired users.

 Broadcasting Services Act 1992